CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Correct your work and practice difficult areas.
 Make copy if accuracy was below 90% — but only once.
 Copying the same material helps accuracy, and is better than nothing if you cannot take dictation, but does not build speed.

-Keep the good copy in front of you during dictation, and look at it when needed.
-You will gradually use it less as speed and confidence increase.
-(You can continue to use the column method by making the good copy in the left column and using the rest of the columns for dictation.)
+Leslie recommends that students take dictation with the shorthand image in front of them, especially when they are new to dictation and trying to apply several new skills at the same time.
+All students – fast, slow or lazy – will reduce their reliance on the text as their confidence and speed increase.

 Be prepared for slower speeds when you increase stages.
 It will take a few experiments to find your new starting speed.